ARAZA13/araza13.github.io/README.md

-# About Me: Ahmed - Economist & Data Scientist
+# Ahmed Raza - Consultant Economist & Data Scientist Extraordinaire

 Ahmed is a passionate economist and data scientist originally from Pakistan, now thriving in Canada.
 He currently serves as a Consultant Economist for the Education Global Practice at the prestigious World Bank Group.
 Ahmed's dedication to data-driven development has led him to affiliations with renowned institutions such as [EPOD-HKS](https://epod.cid.harvard.edu/person/ahmed-raza), [CERP](https://www.cerp.org.pk), and [BSE](https://bse.eu).

 ## Expertise

 Ahmed's skill set combines advanced econometric analysis, design thinking, and policy analysis.
-With experience in research management, pattern recognition, content creation, artificial intelligence, and navigating complex data landscapes, he's a versatile professional at the intersection of economics and data science.
+With experience in research management, pattern recognition, content creation, artificial intelligence, and navigating complex data landscapes, he's a versatile professional at the intersection of economics and data science and believes in leveraging the power of data

-## Proficient in:
+## Proficient in

 - **Statistical Tools**: Stata, R, E-Views
 - **Programming Languages**: Python, SQL
-- **Data Visualization**: Tableau, Stata, R(studio)
+- **Data Visualization**: Tableau
 - **Data Collection**: ODK, Survey Solutions
 - **Version Control**: Github
 - **Office Suites**: Microsoft Office